mirirtiqa/SpotDraftTaskFrontend/README.md

 # PDF Management and Collaboration System

-This is the  repository of the frontend of a PDF Management & Collaboration System.
+This is the  repository of the frontend of "PDF Management & Collaboration System".
 Backend was developed in a separate repository [here](https://github.com/mirirtiqa/SpotDraftTaskBackend)

 Public link of Application - [spot-draft-task-frontend.vercel.app](spot-draft-task-frontend.vercel.app)
 ---